Lauren Luke: Advocacy

 In July 2012, Luke teamed up with Refuge, a UK-based advocacy group, to produce a video as part of their Don't Cover It Up campaign to encourage women who have been victims of domestic violence to report incidents.
 The video depicted Luke starting out in the usual tutorial manner; however, she was then shown using foundation to cover up bruises from an implied beating.
 While Luke was already well known in the UK, the video was promoted by the National Organization for Women in the United States, and reported on internationally.
 Luke noted that, "The bruising on my face for the video wasn't real, but my emotions in that video were.
 I had a bad experience in the past with a previous boyfriend.
 He never physically hurt me but I did sometimes fear what would happen next if I said the wrong thing.
 He could be overprotective and embarrass me in front of my work colleagues or friends because of his aggressive behaviour.
 Sometimes it was like living with a volcano which could erupt at any second—I felt I was walking on egg shells just to keep him from exploding and smashing something across the room."

 Hiatus and return

 Luke ceased uploading regular tutorials in 2014, and over the following four years, only made occasional appearances on her YouTube channel with updates about her life.
 Luke subsequently returned to posting make-up videos, but revealed in a video uploaded on 15 June 2018, that she no longer works as a make-up artist.

 Personal life

 Luke has spoken out about having been bullied when she was younger over her looks and weight.
 She has a son named Jordan from an early relationship.
-Luke married her partner, Martin Buxton in Gretna Green in November 2020.
+Luke married her husband, Martin Buxton in Gretna Green in November 2020.